qfeuilla/Fluid-engine/README.md

 	-	require  a  notion  of  incompressibility and to do so it uses a iterative aproch.
 "Iterative process suffers from low convergence rates when simulating large volumes with a large number of particles.
 In these cases, the required solver iterations have to be increased significantly, implying a huge impact on the runtime of the overall simulation." https://arxiv.org/ftp/arxiv/papers/1608/1608.04721.

-I also learn that there is also a branch for interaction between solid and fluid object (dissolution for example) and it's called FSI (maybe later implementation)
+I also learn that there is a branch in fluid simulation that simulate the interaction between solid and fluid object (dissolution for example) and it's called FSI (maybe later implementation)

+I've also seen that there is a technique that is used to accelerate the computation and it is called

+- #### WCSPH (weakly compressible SPH) :
+	stiff equation of state

+	Pros :

+	-	low cost / step

+	Cons :

+	-	only small time steps

+- #### PCISPH (weakly compressible SPH) :
+	prediction-correction scheme

+	Pros :

+	-	low cost / steps
+	-	Handle large time steps
+	-	77 time faster than WCSPH with multithread according to this paper https://people.inf.ethz.ch/~sobarbar/papers/Sol09b/Sol09b.pdf